tenstorrent/tt-metal/tt_metal/Glossary.md

 - **Huge Page -** Memory management technique used to request larger memory blocks.
 - **Kernel Types -** Kernels send and receive data from tensors.
   - **Bare Metal C/C++ Kernels -** Kernels written in C or C++ for execution.
 Generally used to accelerate computation and processing performance.
-  - **Reader Kernel -** Kernel receiving data from a DRAM or SRAM buffer.
-  - **Writer Kernel -** Kernel sending data to a DRAM or SRAM buffer.
   - **User Kernel Types -** Kernels are in user mode when operating in applications.
     - **Compute Kernels -** Kernels used for processing tasks or operations.
 Compute kernels will automatically generate the following types of kernels:
       - **Unpack Kernels -** Unpack kernels prepare data for operations to be performed by the math kernel.
       - **Math Kernels -** Kernels used for matrix multiplication and other mathematical tasks or operations.
       - **Pack Kernels -** Pack kernels wait for the end of the math kernel and prepare data to be moved to the next part of the system.
     - **Data Movement Kernels _** The first and fifth RISC-Vs on a Tensix Core responsible for moving data between NoCs, memory buffers, and the compute kernel.
+      - **Reader Kernel -** Kernel receiving data from a DRAM or SRAM buffer.
+      - **Writer Kernel -** Kernel sending data to a DRAM or SRAM buffer.
     - **Ethernet Data Movement Kernels -** Kernels responsible for moving data between cores.
   - **Dispatch Kernels -** Kernels that determine where data is dispatched depending on the data’s priority and dispatch key.
-  - **Low-Level Kernels -** Kernels at the bottom of the software stack, these are for the system’s basic functions.
+  - **Low-Level Kernels -** Performs math operations on Tensix cores using Tenstorrent hardware efficiently.
 - **Mantissa -** Floating point number that represents significant digits of the number.
 - **Memory Types -** Memory can be Interleaved or Sharded and can be further categorized into height, width, and block sharding.
   - **Interleaved Memory -** L1 interleaved distributes across all L1 memory banks sequentially.